A residential parking zone is a

 Parking zones are marked by P120 Zone signs located at approximately 200m intervals.

-AT has introduced a licence plate recognition (LPR) system to help enforce the 2-hour parking restriction in our residential parking zones.
+AT uses a licence plate recognition (LPR) system to help enforce the 2-hour parking restriction in our residential parking zones.

 A camera mounted on an AT vehicle operated by a parking officer records the licence plate details of vehicles parked in residential parking zones and checks them against the current list of permit holders, flagging any that are not listed.